-Michael Carter is the founding principal of Carter Morse & Mathias.
+Michael Carter is the founding principal of Carter Morse & Goodrich.
 He has been on the financial side of business from many perspectives: as a business founder, commercial lender, investment banker, board director, and business advisor.

 With a broad-based background in a myriad of industries, Michael is well acquainted with the special requirements of each business situation.
 As a seasoned investment banker, he has advised over 100 M&A and financing transactions.
 In addition to his work with private companies, Michael has worked with several public companies as a board member and advisor.